+ABC uses credit hours to measure and record course values.
 Most courses are valued at 3 credit hours per semester.
-Class periods for 3-credit-hour courses are 75 minutes (two times per week) or 150 minutes (one time per week).
-A few courses are 1-credit-hour (50 minutes) or 2-credit-hours (100 minutes) value.
+Class periods for 3-credit-hour courses in the College are 75 minutes (two times per week) or 150 minutes (one time per week).
+A few courses are 1-credit-hour (50 minutes) or 2-credit-hours (100 minutes) in value.

-A full-time student is registered in 9 credit hours or more per semester.
+In Alberta, full-time students are registered for 9 credit hours or more per semester (18 per Academic Year).
 Students may exceed the normal 16 or 17 credit hours per semester upon demonstration of ability and with permission of the Academic Dean.
 The student's weekly outside workload must always be taken into consideration.
-In no cases may a student take more than 20 hours of credit.
+In no case may a student take more than 20 hours of credit.
 Each semester hour in class assumes 2 hours of study and research outside the class.